 Kerry E.B.
 Black skips through the land where George A. Romero made zombies a cultural statement.
 Steel runs through her veins, and bridges span rivers proverbial and actual.
 Please follow this First Reader for "Postcard Poems and Prose" and occasional anthology contributor at www.facebook.com, https://kerrylizblack.wordpress.com/, and https://twitter.com/BlackKerryblick

 Kenny A. Chaffin writes poetry, fiction and nonfiction and has published poems and fiction in Microfiction Monday Magazine, 365 Tomorrows, Speculative 66, 101 Word Stories, James Gunn’s Ad Astra, Star*Line, nonfiction in The Writer, The Electron, Writers Journal and others.
 He grew up in southern Oklahoma and now lives in Denver, CO where he works hard to make enough of a living to support two cats, numerous wild birds and a bevy of squirrels.
 His poetry, fiction and other work is available at Amazon: http://www.amazon.com/-/e/B007S3SMY8.
 He may be contacted through his website at http://www.kacweb.com.

 Len Saculla lives in London, UK.
 He has been a Pushcart Nominee.
 He has previously been published in British publications such as "Theaker's Quarterly", "BFS Journal", "Unspoken Water" and "Wordland"; as well as several American anthologies form Kind of a Hurricane Press.
-His story “Quiet Neighborhood” was in issue 8 of “Speculative 66”.
+His story “Just When You Thought It Was Safe” was in issue15 of “Speculative 66”.